 The first step you should take after any accident is to get checked out by a medical professional.
 Even if you do not feel like you have been seriously injured, a medical professional may be able to diagnose and treat any injuries that you are not yet fully aware of.
 They will also be able to record and monitor minor injuries.
 That way, in the event the injuries develop into something more serious down the road, there will be a documented history of the injuries.

-Finally, a medical professional will be able to provide official documentation of your injuries.
-This official documentation will be extremely important if you choose to pursue a legal route for compensation in the future.
+Your doctor will also be able to refer you to specialists (such as medical specialists, as well as physical or occupational therapists) who will be able to further help you get back on track with your life.
+A medical professional will also be able to provide official documentation of your injuries.
+This documentation will be extremely important if you choose to pursue a legal route for compensation in the future.

-The best way to stay safe is to be cautious, but if an accident strikes, perhaps at one of Westchester County’s most dangerous intersections, then a personal injury lawyer may be able to help you.
-If you choose to take legal action to gain compensation from those responsible for your accident and injury, it is very important to seek out an experienced personal injury lawyer immediately to guide you through the process.
+The best way to stay safe is to be cautious but accidents can strike even the most careful drivers.
+If you have been injured in a car accident (perhaps at one of Westchester County’s most dangerous intersections), then a Lever & Ecker, PLLC, personal injury lawyer may be able to help you.
+If you choose to take legal action to obtain compensation from those responsible for your accident and injuries, it is very important to seek out an experienced personal injury attorney immediately who can guide you through the process.

-Seeking out a personal injury lawyer is important because of laws in New York’s statutes of limitations.
-Statutes of limitations outline the maximum time frame one has to bring forward certain types of lawsuits and that time frame begins when the accident occurred.
-Once the statute of limitations expires on your accident, you may be barred from bringing forward a lawsuit and lose your chance to recover damages for your injuries.
-If you are attempting to make a claim against a government entity as opposed to a corporation or individual, the statute of limitations is different and there are complicated timeframes that must be met.
+New York’s statutes of limitations outline the maximum time frame one has to commence certain types of lawsuits, and that time frame begins the date the accident occurred.
+Once the statute of limitations regarding your accident has expired, you will be forever barred from pursuing a lawsuit, causing you to lose your chance to recover compensation for your injuries.
+If you are attempting to make a claim against a government entity, as opposed to a corporation or individual, the statutes of limitations are different, and generally far shorter, and there are complicated timeframes that must be met.

 77 S Lexington Ave